PranjalPanging/Pranjal-Panging/README.md

 This is my personal website built using plain HTML, CSS, and JavaScript.
-It’s a simple, responsive site that shares who I am, what I do, and how to reach me — no frameworks, just clean and minimal code.
+It’s a simple, responsive site that shares who I am, what I do, and how to reach me with no frameworks, just clean and minimal code.